 Sound like you?

-As a memoir teacher and coach for thousands of writers over the last two decades, I’ve heard this complaint too many times.
-The truth is this: Reading successful memoirs can be one of the best things you do for your writing.
+As a memoir teacher and coach for many hundreds of writers, I’ve heard this complaint too many times.
+Here’s the truth: Reading good memoirs can be one of the best things you do for your writing.

-But you have to read them!
+But you have to read the books!
 Stephen King says, “If you want to be a writer you must do two things above all others: read a lot and write a lot.”

-To King’s list, I would add three more essentials:
+To King’s list, I add three more essentials:

 1. Consider the writers you admire to be your mentors.
 Read them, learn from them.
 Don’t run from them.